 Use Authorization in Procurement

-This document explains how you authorize a planned purchase order and a purchase order.
+You can authorize a planned purchase order and a purchase order (PO).

 Outcome

-Based on the authorization level defined, the authorized users are allowed to release planned purchase orders and purchase orders.
+Based on the authorization level defined, the authorized users are enabled to release planned purchase orders and purchase order (PO).

 The information is stored in Authorization Table (MPAUTD).

-Authorization is provided to unauthorized users to place purchase orders and limit the purchase amount on a specific order.
+Authorization is provided to unauthorized users to place POs and limit the purchase amount on a specific order.

 For example, a user can be authorized to place a purchase order for a maximum amount of money.
-If the user tries to place an order that exceeds the allowed amount, the purchase order will be stopped.
-It will then have to be authorized by a user with higher authority for further processing.
+If a user tries to place an order that exceeds the enabled amount, the purchase order is stopped.
+A user with higher authority must authorize the purchase order before processing continues.

 Before you start